AliceO2Group/O2Physics/Tools/PIDFeatureExtractor/README.md

 ## Running

-Both use the usual `--configuration json://your-config.json` mechanism.
+Both use the usual `--configuration json://your-config.json` mechanism, and both are AOD-subscribing tasks - `PidOnnxInference` just doesn't use the AOD data it's given, it reads `PidFeatureExtractor`'s output file instead.
+Run the extractor first:

-`PidFeatureExtractor` needs to run as part of the normal AOD pipeline, since it reads track and collision data directly:

 ```bash
 #!/bin/bash